JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 ## The Games

+Here are all the games, each with my description of them, a picture, and sometimes words from the designer.
 The ordering of the games in the main list is roughly the order that I played them in.
 There is a table afterwards that lists them in chronological order, and a drop-down menu right below this paragraph that has them listed alphabetically.
 My main qualification to write about these games is that I have solved all the puzzles.
 In describing them, I have sometimes left out key mechanics or high points, so that the reader will not lose the joy of discovery.
 If you find that I have erred too far to the side of spoiler avoidance, don’t tell me!

 <details>
 <summary>Dropdown navigation list</summary>